Many-body localization and the area law in two dimensions: Results

 We first study the von Neumann entropy,

 where $\hat\rho$ is the reduced density matrix of one half of a system that is cut vertically.
-This is a measure of the {\it bi-partite entanglement}.
+This is a measure of the {\it bipartite entanglement}.
 In a thermal ensemble, $S_\text{vN}$ is an extensive quantity that should scale with the volume $L_1L_2$ of the system.
-Due to the eigenstate thermalization hypothesis, the same should hold true for an eigenstate whose local properties are reflective of the thermal ones at the corresponding energy.
-The behavior of a localized state, however, is very different: the area law stipulates that $S_\text{vN}$ is independent of $L_1$ but increases linearly with $L_2$, i.e., with the area between between both halves of the bi-partition.
+Due to the eigenstate thermalization hypothesis, the same should hold true for an eigenstate the local properties of which are reflective of the thermal ones at the corresponding energy.
+The behavior of a localized state, however, is very different: the area law stipulates that $S_\text{vN}$ is independent of $L_1$ but increases linearly with $L_2$, i.e., with the area between both halves of the bipartition.
 The entanglement entropy can thus be used to differentiate between those two phases of matter.

-In Fig.~\ref{fig:ent}, we show $S_\text{vN}$ as a function of $L_2$ for various $L_1$, different disorder strengths $W$, and for both open and cylindric boundary conditions (note that CBC data is only included for $L_1=20$, $L_2\leq6$, $W\in\{75,100\}$).
-We averaged over all vertical cuts in the middle area of the system, which we defined as $\pm20\%$ around the center (our results do not dependent on this precise choice, see Fig.~\ref{fig:ent2}).
-One observes that the entanglement entropy does not depend on $L_1$ but scales linearly with $L_2$.
-This clearly demonstrates the area law and the existence of a many-body localized phase of the two-dimensional Heisenberg model at sufficiently large $W$.
+We begin with the case of quenched disorder.
+In Fig.~\ref{fig:ent}, we show $S_\text{vN}$ as a function of $L_2$ for various $L_1$, different disorder strengths $W$, and both open and cylindrical boundary conditions (note that CBC data are only included for $L_1=20$, $3\leq L_2\leq6$, $W\in\{75,100\}$).
+We averaged over all vertical cuts in the middle area of the system, which we defined as $\pm20\%$ around the center.
+One observes that the entanglement entropy does at most depend very slightly on $L_1$ but scales linearly with $L_2$.
+This points towards an area law and the existence of a many-body localized regime of the finite two-dimensional Heisenberg model at sufficiently large $W$ \footnote{We allow for a maximum bond dimension of $\chi=64$.
+While there is a general relationship between $\chi$ and $S_\text{vN}$, this relationship is not completely quantitative; e.g., different states with the same $\chi$ can yield different $S_\text{vN}$.
+The curves in Fig.~\ref{fig:ent} terminate whenever $\chi=64$ is not sufficient to reach convergence.}.

+In Fig.~\ref{fig:ent2}, we show the entanglement entropy as a function of the relative position where the lattice is cut vertically for $W=100$ and different values of $L_1$ and $L_2$.
+The data points are averaged over three neighboring horizontal sites; this is meant as a visual aid to suppress noise related to the finite disorder sampling.
+These raw data again indicate an area law.